 If you have questions about drug interactions that may affect you, ask your doctor or pharmacist.

 Here’s a table of drugs that can interact with Otezla.
 Keep in mind that this table doesn’t include all drugs that may interact with Otezla.
-Some of these interactions are described in detail just below in “Drug interactions in depth.”
+Some of these interactions are described in detail in “Drug interactions in depth.”

 Drug class or drug nameDrug examplesInteraction result with Otezla